Self-hosted deployment

 Deploy on Google Cloud Platform

-Generate and manage your reports inside your own Google Cloud Platform infrastructure.
+Generate and manage your reports inside your own Google Cloud Platform infrastructure

 Quickstart